Social Studies Courses

 This course explores concepts throughout human history, including but not limited to, ancient civilizations, pre-Columbian history in the Americas, colonial European periods, medieval times, and concepts relevant in the area of human geography.
 Special attention, however, will be made to align with Ohio’s Modern World History requirements.
 At the conclusion of the course, students will have developed the fundamental skills necessary to be proficient in further AP coursework in History and Social Science.

-For more information about Pre-AP World History and Geography, please review the College Board’s website for the course at this link.
+Additional: For more information about Pre-AP World History and Geography, please review the College Board’s website for the course, available on the Secondary Curriculum Website.

 -